“Playful, tightly executed and delightfully innovative”

 Atlantic String Machine is a dynamic ensemble of string players who perform as many styles of music as they can fit into their portfolios.
 Based on Prince Edward Island, they have established themselves at the forefront of new and exciting arts groups throughout the region.
 Their unique approach comes from a desire to keep live music relevant, transformative, and above all entertaining.
 In their efforts to keep themselves and their audiences engaged, they seek out interesting collaborations with other artists, unexpected venues for concerts, and write their own arrangements and compositions, keeping their repertoire fresh and alive.

 Over the past few years, String Machine has performed with a long list of exceptional artists, including Sarah Slean, Duane Andrews, Paper Lions, The Once, James Keelaghan, Meghan Blanchard, Rachel Beck, and Adrienne Gallant.
 They have also appeared on recordings by Lennie Gallant, Irish Mythen, and Dave Gunning.
-Their newest album, The Bayfield Sessions, builds on that spirit of collaboration by featuring guest performances of original songs by Ian Sherwood, Catherine MacLellan, Nathan Wiley, Matthew Byrne, and Alicia Toner.
+Their sophomore recording, The Bayfield Sessions, builds on that spirit of collaboration by featuring guest performances of original songs by Ian Sherwood, Catherine MacLellan, Nathan Wiley, Matthew Byrne, and Alicia Toner.

 Atlantic String Machine is: